-"Independent Student" - For the purposes of ISAC's rules, an independent student is defined by Section 480 of the Higher Education Act of 1965, as amended by P.L.
-110-84.
-(See 20 USC 1087vv.)
+"Independent Student" - For the purposes of ISAC's rules, an independent student is defined by section 480 of the HEA (20 USC 1087vv).

 "Institution" - Unless otherwise qualified, any secondary or postsecondary educational organization that enrolls students who participate in ISAC programs.